-Before Milli Vanilli got to it, this was a European dance hit from the Maryland-based band The Numarx.
+Before Milli Vanilli got to it, "Girl You Know It's True" was a European dance hit from the Maryland-based band The Numarx.
 Released in 1987 as a 12" single running 7:27, it was popular in German dance clubs, which is probably where Milli mastermind Frank Farian heard the song.
 The Numarx version is slower with more spacing between the elements, but it's clearly the same song.
 The original version puts more focus on the story, which is a guy coming to the realization that the girl he's seeing is the one he wants to be with.
 It includes a bit of opening dialogue:

 Guy: "You mean a lot to me."